 • VTL310 to apply for a duplicate or replacement trade licence (or plates)

-You will need to include a copy of your Motor Trader’s Insurance Certificate with your application.
-Remember, you can apply in any month, but costs are based on how long the licence is in effect against the 30th June and 31st December cut-off dates.
+You need to include a copy of your Motor Trader’s Insurance Certificate with your application.
+Remember, you can apply any month, but costs are based on how long the licence is in effect against the 30th June and 31st December cut-off dates.

 Disclaimer